marimo-team/marimo-snippets/README.md

 <script src="extractor.js"></script>
 ````

 Notice how the first codeblock does not have a comment but the second one does?
+The second codeblock will get an extra button added to it that will send the code to the specified URL as a query string.